+Urban/Suburban Cultural Community Protection

-B. Urban/Suburban Area Future Land Use Categories The following future land use categories apply in the and promote the culture and unique development patterns of existing communities and sustain their strong sense of community.
+This future land use designation is intended to protect and promote the culture and unique development patterns of existing communities and sustain their strong sense of community.
 The communities in this designation are located in the Urban/Suburban Area and are characterized by low density single-family residential development, limited commercial activity, and some agricultural uses.
 Many of the roads are paved with connections to county or state maintained roads; however, earthen roads still exist.
+Many of these communities were recognized in the 2016 Charleston County Historic Resources Survey Update as eligible or potentially eligible for the National Register of Historic Places (NRHP) due to their unique development patterns and significance to post-Reconstruction Era and